naofumi/react_router_rails_spa/documents/introduction.md

 Integrating React onto a Ruby on Rails application is unnecessarily challenging.
 We have to install jsbundling-rails, install multiple packages, configure propshaft, create an ERB endpoint, etc.

-Why can't we just run `rails new`, install a single gem and instantly have a state-of-the-art React setup?
+Why can't we just run `rails new`, install a single gem, and instantly have a state-of-the-art React setup with client-side routing, code-splitting, and effective data-loading patterns built-in?

 This article introduces the [react_router_rails_spa gem](https://github.com/naofumi/react_router_rails_spa),
 which integrates a React Router SPA framework application into your existing Ruby on Rails project.